Sea-level rise increases the frequency of coastal flooding events and threatens coastal populations around the world.

 Why is sea-level rise important?

-Around 10m people each year are affected by coastal flooding.
-A study by the UK Met Office identifies that as populations migrate towards to coastal regions, this will increase to 30m by 2080.
-The same study suggests that if sea-level were to rise by 44cm (a mid-range estimate) the number of people suffering would increase to more than 100m.
-In the UK, the replacement for the Thames Barrier and the 300km or so of sea defences that protect London need to be overhauled by 2030.
-The investment required to protect London against flooding depends heavily on sea-level rise, but could exceed £20 billion.
+Around 148 million people are exposed to coastal flooding events worldwide, a number that is expected to surge in the coming decades.
+In the UK, the replacement for the Thames Barrier and the 300 km or so of sea defences that protect London need to be overhauled by 20702.
+The investment required to protect London against flooding depends heavily on sea-level rise but could exceed £20 billion.

 Is sea-level rising today?

-Yes, sea level has risen throughout the past century.
-Satellite measurements since the early-1990s indicate that today it is rising at a rate of 3mm per year.
+Yes, sea level has risen at an accelerating rate throughout the past century.
+Satellite measurements since the early-1990s indicate that today it is rising at a rate of 3.7 mm per year3.
+The contributions to this are approximately evenly split between melting ice adding water to the ocean and the expansion of seawater as it warms globally

 How do ice sheets affect sea level?

 If glaciers and ice sheets shrink, ice that was held above sea level will find its way into the oceans.
 If ocean volume increases global sea level will rise.
-This has happened many times in geological history.
+This has happened many times in geological history and between glacial and interglacial periods over the past few hundred thousand years.

 For two reasons.
-Firstly, satellite measurements of Antarctica and Greenland suggest that the ice-sheets are more sensitive to climate change than once thought.
+Firstly, satellite measurements of Antarctica and Greenland suggest that the icesheets are more sensitive to climate change than once thought.
 Secondly, the Inter-governmental Panel on Climate Change (IPCC) highlighted the issue by suggesting that current knowledge is inadequate to estimate confidently the contribution that ice sheets might make to sea-level rise in coming centuries.
 While technology makes sea-level rise easier to observe, and we can predict some contributions to future sea-level rise with increasing certainty, we cannot yet fully-predict the ice sheets’ contribution.
-There is thus a risk that sea-level rise could be higher than the (incomplete) estimates provided by the IPCC.
+This is recognised in the most recent IPCC report by the inclusion of a “high-impact storyline”, according to which sea-level rises at approximately twice the rate of other estimates for the rest of this century.

 How is Antarctica affected?

-Antarctica is a vast ice sheet, around the size of the USA, and it is not surprising that different areas are behaving differently.
-On the Antarctic Peninsula, where climate is warming rapidly, 87% of glaciers are retreating but the area is small and the contribution to sea-level rise, a few centimetres per century, is comparable to that from Alaskan glaciers.
+Antarctica is covered by a vast ice sheet, around the size of the USA, and it is not surprising that different areas are behaving differently.
+On the Antarctic Peninsula, where climate has warmed substantially, 87% of glaciers are retreating but the area is small and the contribution to sea-level rise, a few centimetres per century, is comparable to that from Alaskan glaciers.
 The East Antarctic ice sheet appears close to balance, although increased snowfall may cause this area to thicken slowly in future.
 In West Antarctica, there is an area roughly the size of Texas where the ice sheet is thinning rapidly — the Amundsen Sea Embayment (ASE).
 Close to the coast in ASE, thinning rates are more than 1 metre per year.

 Why is the Amundsen Sea Embayment significant?

-This is an area that has always caused glaciologists concern, because here the bedrock beneath the ice is a long way below sea-level and the ice is only kept in place because it is thick enough to rest on the bed.
+This is an area that has long caused glaciologists concern for several decades, because here the bedrock beneath the ice is a long way below sea-level and the ice is only kept in place because it is thick enough to rest on the bed.
 Thinning of the ice around the coast could lead to glacier acceleration and further thinning of the ice sheet.
-Essentially, the ice sheet may be unstable, and the recent pattern of thinning could be a precursor to wholesale loss of the ASE ice sheet (implying a sea-level rise of around 1.5 metres).
+Essentially, the ice sheet may be unstable, and the recent pattern of thinning could be a precursor to wholesale loss of the ice sheet in the ASE (implying a sea-level rise of around 1.5 metres).

 Are changes in the Antarctic ice sheet caused by human activities?